TylerBiggert/CTF/HomeBrewedChallenges/WebApps/_CreateYourOwn/WebAppChallenges/_StateHere-HowToGuide.md

   - Install needed dependencies
   - Choose CSS stylesheet if you dont have a preference
   - Do you want to deploy?
-    - Left arrow to highlight yes -> enter
+    - Left arrow to highlight no -> enter
     - Browser will be opened automatically -> login